Equity Multiples And Interest Rates: Is Pandemic Premium Sufficient?

 Since the value of a stock today is its future earnings or shareholder dividends discounted back to the present, then price-to-earnings ratios should be in part a function of changes in the interest rate.
 Looking at an a) ultra long history of the S&P 500 (NYSEARCA:SPY) index's closing price to its trailing 12-month earnings ratio relative to b) the prevailing yield on the 10-year U.S. Treasury note produces interesting observations.
 Examining a linear relationship of the P/E ratio and the 10-year Treasury yield would signal where equity multiples should be in relation to interest rates based on historical trends.

 There are many different ways to look at earnings multiples.
 One can use trailing or estimated forward earnings over various time periods.
 The popular Shiller Cyclically Adjusted P/E Ratio (CAPE) is based on inflation-adjusted earnings multiples over the past ten years.
 For purposes of this article, I am using the S&P 500 index price divided by trailing 12-month earnings per share before extraordinary items.
-We simply do not know where forward earnings are headed given the tremendous uncertainty around the impact of the virus and widespread business shut-downs.
+We simply do not know where forward earnings are headed given the tremendous uncertainty around the impact of the virus and widespread business shutdowns.
 By calculating an equity risk premium - earnings yields less bond yields - we can determine if that premium is sufficient for the current market uncertainty.

 The graph below plots the month-end average monthly P/E ratios versus the average monthly 10-year Treasury yield over a period dating back to 1954.
 This dataset gives us nearly 800 data points to estimate the relationship between equity multiples and interest rates.

 At Monday's close, we sat at a trailing P/E ratio of 15.7x and a 10-year Treasury yield of 0.73%.
 From the graph above, one can see that we are currently sitting below the historical trend line with an interest rate regime we have never seen before.
 Earnings multiples have zoomed from expensive to below historical averages during the current stock market drawdown.
 For those scoring at home, the slope of that dotted line is y=-73.237x + 20.9.
 The current level of the 10-year Treasury yield would equate to an S&P 500 index multiple of 20.36x trailing earnings using the historical relationship, which would suggest that the S&P 500 is currently about 23% undervalued.
-Of course, we are using trailing earnings in this analysis, and the forthcoming economic shock from the virus-related contraction in business activity will reduce earnings, at least in the near-term.
+Of course, we are using trailing earnings in this analysis, and the forthcoming economic shock from the virus-related contraction in business activity will reduce earnings, at least in the near term.

 When I wrote a version of this article in March 2012, the 10-year Treasury yield stood right around 2%, but the S&P 500 P/E ratio was just 14.2x.
 The relationship suggested that the S&P 500 was nearly 48% undervalued.
 Over the next 2 years from the publication of that article, the S&P 500 would climb by 42%.